QCrypt/website-2022/content/travel.md

 Take the Blue Line or Taiwan High-Speed Rail or the TRA (Taiwan Railways Agency) to Nangang Station (南港站) then take a bus on Zhongxiao East Road (number 212 Express, 270, or Blue 25) to Academia Sinica.
 This is also what you do from the Green World Nangang Hotel.
 * Public Transportation Option 3:
 Take any of the abovementioned buses directly to Academia Sinica.
-Map on how to walk between bus stations and the HSSB:
+Map on how to walk between bus stations and the HSSB:<br>
 <img id="busmap" src="/images/busmap.jpg"/>

 * Shuttle buses are planning

 Getting from Taoyuan International Airport to the conference venue
 * Take a taxi:
-It is the fast way (about 45 minutes), runs according to meter, and will cost around 1400 New Taiwan dollars (NT$1400 is about 45 USD or 40 EUR).
+It is about 45 minutes to run according to the meter, and will cost around 1400 New Taiwan dollars (NT$1400 is about 45 USD or 40 EUR).
 You will need Taiwanese money.
 Show the taxi driver the following paragraph:

 中央研究院 人文社會科學館
 台北市南港區研究院路2段128號